 The company has raised £29.4m across five funding rounds between 2014-2018.
 Investors are Balderton Capital, Beringea, Crowdcube, Forward Partners, H&M CO:LAB, and YCombinator.

 Thread has attended the Future Fifty accelerator and the Upscale Accelerator, along with ranking on the Fast Track tech Track 100 high-growth list in 2018 and 2019.
 The platform has partnered with hundreds of brands, including Hugo Boss and Levi’s.

 Total funds raised: £29.0m

-SafeToNet develops software that aims to prevent children from being harmed online, particularly by detecting changes in online activity.
-The digital safeguarding startup uses patented, AI-driven technology to analyse text and language, looking for signs of cyberbullying, grooming, and abuse.
+SafeToNet develops AI software that aims to prevent children from being harmed online.
+The digital safeguarding startup uses patented AI technology to analyse text and language, looking for signs of cyberbullying and abuse.
 By analysing these behaviours, it can offer parents and children advice and alerts in real-time.
 The software is also available as a mobile app.

 SafeToNet has raised £29.0m across eight funding rounds.
 Its named investors are crowdfunding platform Seedrs, and venture capital firms West Hill Capital and DuKlaw Ventures.

 The company has attended the ELITE and Wayra London accelerators, in 2017 and 2018 respectively.
 Also, the company has acquired two startups: Visr, a Canadian online psychological analytics company, and Content Watch, a US-based online content-filtering software company.

 Ravelin has developed fraud prevention software, which processes transaction data from businesses and uses machine-learning to help them identify fraud attempts.